Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: Computing the d-Dimensional Kolmogorov-Smirnov Distance

 \subsection{Approximate Computation}

-Note that with $n$ points in $P$ (and $Q$), based on a Chernoff bound, we cannot trust the dKS distance below some $\eps \approx 1/\sqrt{n}$ regardless.
-So computing the exact value of dKS beyond a resolution of some value $\eps$, should not be especially meaningful.
-This begs the question, if we only need to produce a value $\bar v$ so that $|\hat v - \dKS(P,Q)| \leq \eps$, then can we compute this significantly faster than $O(n^d)$?
+Note that with $n$ points in $P$ (and $Q$), based on the tightness of the Chernoff bound used above, the error induced on $\dKS$ from sampling is at least $\eps = 1/\sqrt{n}$.
+So computing the exact value of $\dKS$ beyond a resolution of some value $\eps$, should not be especially meaningful.
+This begs the question, if we only need to produce a value $\hat v$ so that $|\hat v - \dKS(P,Q)| \leq \eps$, then can we compute this significantly faster than $O(n^d)$?
 The answer, perhaps surprisingly, is \emph{yes}!